janpieterk/gemeentekaart-rest/README.md

 ### `additionaldata`
 **string**

 Used to add an additional layer of data to a map.
-Currently only the combinations `type=municipalities&additionaldata=corop` and `type=municipalities&additionaldata=provinces`  are possible.
+Currently only the combinations `type=municipalities&additionaldata=corop`, `type=municipalities&additionaldata=provinces` and `type=municipalities&additionaldata=dialectareas`  are possible.

 ---
 ### `base64`